 Methods: Mixed methods; factorial survey experiment

-Keywords: Situational morality; health & consumption; cultural classifications; race, class & gender; ideological fault lines; symbolic boundaries
+Keywords: Situational morality; health & consumption; cultural classifications; race, class, and gender; ideological fault lines; symbolic boundaries; sin taxes; institutional trust; institutional authority

 [R&R] Güler, Selen.
 “The Good, the Bad, and the Healthy: A Factorial Survey Analysis of Situational Morality in Consumption and Healthcare.”